YJazzar/Electron-MediaPlayer/README.md

 - In the table, make sure to convert the seconds value into something more readable (ex: min:sec)

 # Daily log:

+### 6/6/2020
+- Started moving the project to use webpack

 ### 5/14/2020
 - Fixed some issues with passing data from readDirectory() to TableEvents functions.